 GeneCards Summary for PSPC1 Gene

 PSPC1 (Paraspeckle Component 1) is a Protein Coding gene.
 Diseases associated with PSPC1 include Rapp-Hodgkin Syndrome and Hard Palate Cancer.
+Among its related pathways are Circadian rythm related genes.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is NONO.

 UniProtKB/Swiss-Prot for PSPC1 Gene

 Regulates, cooperatively with NONO and SFPQ, androgen receptor-mediated gene transcription activity in Sertoli cell line (By similarity).
 Binds to poly(A), poly(G) and poly(U) RNA homopolymers.
 Regulates the circadian clock by repressing the transcriptional activator activity of the CLOCK-ARNTL/BMAL1 heterodimer (By similarity).
 Together with NONO, required for the formation of nuclear paraspeckles.